Azaima-Asghar/Stock-Analysis/README.md

 The year of 2018 was worse for the green energry stocks, most of the stocks in 2018 had a very low yearly return.
 DQ has a yearly return of -62.6%.
 Only ENPH and RUN did well with a yearly return of 81.9% and 84.0% respectively.

 ![Line Chart for 2018 stock analysis](./images/Linechart2018.png)

+## Summary

+Steve will have to explain the results to his parents and let them know that DQO had a very low yearly return in 2018 where as the yearly return for DQO was quite impressed in 2017.

+Recent data is missing because of which it is hard to tell if patterns in the data are still the same in todays time or not.
+Steve will need to run the same analysis on more stocks data to know where should his parents be investing so that they have higher chances of making money.